tpascarella/sr50/docs/lifestyle/legacy-binder.md

 :::tip

-Knock this out over the course of a weekend, and revisit it once a year after that.
+Knock this out over the course of a weekend with your spouse, and revisit at least once a year after that.
 Add it to your calendar!

 :::